DigitalGeographyLab/some-origins-demo/README.md

 *Results based on the demo data can be found in folder* demo_results

 Jupyter notebooks for plotting the result tables and figures:

+*Note, all input data for running these notebooks is not readily available in this demo repository.*

 - [F1-scores](notebooks/F1-scores.ipynb)
 - [expert agreement](ia_agreement.ipynb)
 - [Spearmann correlation](notebooks/spearman.ipynb)